A Batwa man demonstrates traditional fire-starting techniques near Bwindi Impenetrable Forest National Park, Uganda.

 At the community center, you can learn to:

-Check out a sample Ujuzi itinerary that includes a visit with Ride 4 a Woman.
+Check out our Pearl of Africa sample itinerary, which includes a visit with Ride 4 a Woman.

 Discover the secrets of forest survival from the Batwa